 Frank O’Donnell is a Nonresident Fellow with Stimson’s South Asia Program.
 His areas of expertise include nuclear doctrine and posture development, conventional military modernization, and national security policymaking processes in India, China and Pakistan.

 Richard Ponzio is Director of the Just Security 2020 Program and a Senior Fellow at Stimson.
 Previously, he directed the Global Governance Program at The Hague Institute for Global Justice, where (in a partnership with Stimson) he served as Director for the Albright-Gambari Commission on Global S

 Jayita Sarkar is a Nonresident Fellow with the Stimson Center's South Asia program.
 Sarkar is Assistant Professor of International Relations at Boston University’s Frederick S. Pardee School of Global Studies.

 Amanda Shaver is a Research Associate with Environmental Security program at the Stimson Center.

-Melanie W. Sisson is Senior Associate with the Stimson Center Defense Strategy and Planning Program.
+Melanie W. Sisson is Senior Fellow with the Stimson Center Defense Strategy and Planning Program.
 Her work focuses on the relationship between defense strategic planning processes and the likelihood of achieving foreign policy and national security objectives.